-Similarly, research by our Henley Centre for Engaging Leadership considers how to engage the leadership capacity of entire organisations.
-We are also concerned with developing leadership capability, leadership and diversity and the impact of leadership on innovation and creativity.
+Research by the Henley Centre for Leadership considers how to engage the leadership capacity of entire organisations.
+It is also concerned with developing leadership capability, leadership and diversity and the impact of leadership on innovation and creativity.

-Our interdisciplinary approach is evident in the Centre for Social and Organisational Studies, where we explore how organisations and individuals relate and respond to the changing socio-economic environment in a sustainable fashion.
+An interdisciplinary approach is evident in the Centre for Social and Organisational Studies, which explores how organisations and individuals relate and respond to the changing socio-economic environment in a sustainable fashion.
 A key research agenda is morality and the intersection of governance, ethics and the self.

-The Henley Centre for Entrepreneurship is home to business innovators who research the economics of entrepreneurship, including digital leadership, ethnic entrepreneurship and women entrepreneurs.
+The Henley Centre for Entrepreneurship is home to business innovators and scholars who research the economics of entrepreneurship, including digital leadership and entrepreneurship, ethnic entrepreneurship and women entrepreneurs.

-We also conduct work internationally through the Centre for Euro-Asian Studies, which focuses on the development of the competitiveness of Kazakhstan.
+The research division also conducts work internationally through the Centre for Euro-Asian Studies, which focuses on the development of the competitiveness of Kazakhstan.